 NHS Bexley Talking Therapies

-Do you want to talk to somebody?
 Please call 0208 303 8932 option 1.

 About Us

-NHS Bexley Talking Therapies, our Talking Therapies Service, is funded by the NHS and delivered in our Mind in Bexley office, online, by phone, in children community centres and GP surgeries.
+NHS Bexley Talking Therapies, our Talking Therapies Service, is funded by the NHS and delivered in our Mind in Bexley office, online, by phone, in children’s community centres and GP surgeries.
 This service is only available to Bexley residents aged 18+.

-How can we help?
+How can NHS Bexley Talking Therapies help?

 We can offer support to those struggling with low mood, frustration, depression, anxiety, sleeping difficulties that have an impact on your daily life e.g. work, relationships, family life or caring role.

 To refer to our NHS Bexley Talking Therapies Service which includes counselling, cognitive behavioural therapy (CBT) or online therapy You must be a Bexley Borough resident over the age of 18 to access our services.
-Anyone accessing the NHS Bexley Talking Therapies Service services must read and agree to our CLIENT AGREEMENT WITH CONSENT. agreement, consent will also be obtained verbally.

 What will happen when I refer to Mind in Bexley?